dutchpool/cdashboard/README.md

    - identifier: coin identifier, can be any random name, can hold white spaces, but I suggest to keep it short
       - coin: coin name
       - node: DPoS coin node web address (only for the DPoS coins)
-      - pubaddress: the public address of the coin (never add your private address!!!)
+      - pubaddress: the public address of the coins wallet (never add your private address/seeds!!!)
       - cointype: options are: dpos_delegate, dpos_private, masternode, pos_staking and wallet
          - currently, dpos_delegate is the first section of the dashboard; second section: dpos_private, masternode, pos_staking; third section: crypto wallets like BTC, ETC etc..
 If you want to change this, you can do this in the case-statement in the app.js.
-      - exploreraddress: coin explorer web address (for all the cointypes, if the format of the DPoS coin for the explorer address is wallet.oxyxoin.xx; wallet will be replaced internally with explorer and you don't have to fill in the explorer parameter)
+      - exploreraddress: coin explorer web address (for all the cointypes, if the format of the DPoS coin for the explorer address is wallet.something_coin.xx; wallet will be replaced internally with explorer and you don't have to fill in the explorer parameter)
       - share_perc: if you want you can fill in your Delegate sharing percentage, it will be shown next to the percentage which is retrieved from the Dutch Pool verifier, if available.
          - output values can be:
             - forg? : delegate is not forging